 When you run your website on Shopify, BigCommerce, WordPress, or another platform, incorporate content marketing into your blog. eCommerce stores can post blogs to highlight new products, showcase buyer reviews, answer customer questions, and optimize for keywords.

 Writers need to balance serving the readers’ needs with answering their questions, selling products, and signaling high-quality content to search engines so you rank well.
 An effective blog will convince and convert readers to purchase.

 Resources and downloadables

 Look for ways to repurpose your content to extend your efforts.
-For example, turn a blog into a video script for an animated video.
-If you write often about a particular topic, combine and edit all your blogs on that topic into a comprehensive ebook.
-Turn a customer survey into an infographic filled with original data.
+For example, turn a blog into a video script for an animated video; if you write often about a particular topic, combine and edit all your blogs on that subject into a comprehensive eBook; turn a customer survey into an infographic filled with original data.

-Here are a few ways to use these resources:
+Here are a few ways to leverage these resources:

 - Provide a whitepaper exclusive to current customers to reward loyalty and encourage them to come back and shop with you.

 Product inserts — such as thank you notes, discount messaging, and other helpful resources — are a great way to elevate a buyer’s unboxing experience.
 But, like everything else, these need to be well written and representative of your brand.